renzel/work_or_meditate/README.md

 - `tabs`: To access tab information and capture screenshots

 ## Privacy
-Screenshots are processed locally and are not stored or sent to external servers (except the local AI server).
+Screenshots are processed locally and are not stored or sent to external servers.
 The extension does not collect or store any personal data.

 ## Development
 To modify or extend this extension: